ismapaiva/recanto-3.0/README.txt

 		image to slide into view (in which case it'll simply fade in).

-	Contact Form:
+	localizacao Form:

 		To get this working, place a script on your server to receive the form data, then point the "action" attribute to it (eg. action="http://mydomain.tld/mail.php").
-		More on how it all works here: 1stwebdesigner.com/tutorials/custom-php-contact-forms
+		More on how it all works here: 1stwebdesigner.com/tutorials/custom-php-localizacao-forms

     Icons: